abij/az-account-switcher/README.md

 Usage: az-switch [OPTIONS]

   Show all Azure Subscriptions in current profile using the `az` command- line utility.
-Ask for number to which to another subscription.
+Ask user input for switching to another subscription.

 Options:
   -n INTEGER          Switch to this subscription number directly.